NREL/dw-tap/notebooks/validation/README.md

    - WTK with Obstacle Models
    - WTK + Bias Correction with Obstacle Models

-4. subtract actuals from predictions, compute metrics (Caleb)
+4. subtract actuals from predictions, compute metrics make plots (Caleb)

+  Metrics:

+   - RMSE by site and 12x24
+   - MAE by site and 12x24
+   - Error quantiles/distribution by site and 12x24

 ### File formats and naming conventions